eclipse-openj9/openj9-docs/docs/jitserver_tuning.md

 Roughly speaking, the server uses two types of memory:
 1. "Scratch" memory.
 This is allocated during a compilation (for JIT internal data structures) and released to the operating system at the end of the compilation.
 2. "Persistent" memory.
-This is used for client-session caches and only gets deleted when a client terminates gracefully (or when JITServer purging mechanism is triggered).
+This is used for client-session caches and gets deleted only when a client terminates gracefully (or when the JITServer purging mechanism is triggered).

 The total amount of scratch memory at any given moment depends on how many compilations are in progress and how expensive those compilations are.
-To reduce this amount, you can start the clients in a staggered fashion as suggested above, or reduce the number of compilation threads per client.
+To reduce this amount, you can start the clients in a staggered fashion as suggested previously, or reduce the number of compilation threads per client.
 Note that the latter already happens automatically: when the server senses that it is about to run out of memory, it provides feedback to the connected clients to reduce their number of active compilation threads.

-To reduce the amount of persistent memory you can use the techniques described in section [Server caches](#server-caches).
+To reduce the amount of persistent memory, you can use the techniques described in section [Server caches](#server-caches).

 ## Traffic encryption